 Let us never forget that we have a faithful Father Whose promises to His people are all 'yes' and 'amen' in Christ Jesus our Lord, and should cause our hearts to rejoice in the Lord always and be glad in Him for evermore.

-Heavenly Father, thank You for the life and witness of Abram and for the trust he demonstrated, when he refused to accept any reward from the wicked king of Sodom, but relied on You to be his Shield and Defender.
-Thank You that I have nothing to fear in this evil world and that You supply all I need, according to Your riches in glory.
-Thank You that those who trust in You will never be disappointed and that the reward You promise to all Your children is over and above all that we could ask or think.
-May I live as a faithful witness to Your goodness and grace and never compromise the gospel of Christ, in Whose name I pray, AMEN.
+Heavenly Father, thank You for the life and witness of Abram and for the trust he demonstrated when he refused to accept any reward from the wicked king of Sodom, but relied on You to be his Shield and Defender.
+Thank You that I have nothing to fear in this evil world and that You supply all that I need according to Your riches in glory.
+What a wonderful promise that those who trust in You will never be disappointed and that the reward You promise to all Your children is over and above all that we could ask or think.
+May I live as a faithful witness to Your goodness and grace and never compromise the gospel of Christ.
+In Jesus' name, AMEN.